Wolverine 1000 Mile Review — Are They Tough Enough?

 Let’s talk a little more about Chromexcel.

-One of the flagship leathers from the beloved Horween Leather Company in Chicago, Chromexcel has a modern-sounding name but has a long history, having been used in engine seals on tanks during World War 2.
-It’s made with “a combination tanned leather that undergoes at least 89 separate processes taking 28 working days.”
+Chromexcel, a flagship leather from Chicago’s Horween Leather Company, may have a modern name but has a long history, including use in World War 2 tank engine seals.
+It’s a combination-tanned leather that undergoes at least 89 processes over 28 working days.

-The tanning process imbues the leather with oils, greases, and waxes — including beef tallow and beeswax — and it’s finished with neatsfoot oil, which is rendered and purified from the shin bones of cattle.
+The tanning process infuses the leather with oils, greases, and waxes like beef tallow and beeswax, then finishes it with neatsfoot oil made from purified cattle shin bones.
 (Fun fact: “neat” is an old English word for cattle.)
-All of these oils make for a pretty shiny boot although I should point out that this boot isn’t as shiny as other Chromexcel boots I’ve seen like the Allen Edmonds Higgin’s Mill.
+All of these oils make for a pretty shiny boot, although I should point out that this boot isn’t as shiny as other Chromexcel boots I’ve seen, like the Allen Edmonds Higgin’s Mill.

-Chromexcel is a full grain leather, which will be good news for most people.
-Full grain is generally considered the highest quality leather and while it’s not quite as smooth or as uniform in color as top grain leather, with which it is often compared, it’s more durable and it ages better.
-Older full grain leather is great for developing the nice, rich patina that’s coveted by boot lovers.
+Chromexcel is full-grain leather, which is good news for most people.
+People generally consider full grain the highest quality leather.
+Although it’s not as smooth or uniform in color as top-grain leather, it is more durable and ages better.
+Older full-grain leather is excellent for developing the lovely, rich patina that boot lovers covet.

 The good thing about Chromexcel is that it’s durable, oily, and it ages well.
-However, the top finish isn’t all that durable and it’s pretty vulnerable to scratches.
-Now, a good conditioning can leave Chromexcel looking great, just keep in mind that if you’re really wedded to that Chromexcel lustre you’ll need to condition these pretty regularly.
+However, the top finish isn’t all that durable, and it’s pretty vulnerable to scratches.
+Now, good conditioning can leave Chromexcel looking great.
+Just keep in mind that if you’re really wedded to that Chromexcel luster, you’ll need to condition these pretty regularly.

 Wolverine 1000 Mile Leather Care